New York

 Moving Between Counties

-Voters should go to the polling place for their new address and cast an affidavit ballot there.
+Voters should go to the polling place for their new address and cast an affidavit (provisional) ballot there.
 The affidavit ballot should be counted and their address changed in the voter registration records.
-The voter can find their new polling place by entering their new address in the county board of elections website lookup
+The voter can find their new polling place by entering their new address in the New York State Board of Elections website lookup.

 If You are in the Military or are an Overseas Voter